straumandi/self_presentation/README.md

 # Hi, I'm Andreas!
 This is a small self presentation of me.
-This website is not finished and the responsive layout will be done soon.
+The responsive layout will be done soon.